Documentation & Written Communication

 Why It's Bad

-Aggressive, creates panic, doesn't help them help you, unclear what you need if they haven't seen previous email.
+Aggressive, creates panic, doesn't help them help you.

 Tips

-1. First follow-up: 3-5 days after initial email
+1. First follow-up: 3-5 days after the initial email

-2. Include context - they may not remember original request
+2. Include context every time.
+They may not remember.

 3. Restate what you need clearly